JULY EXPLORATION: July 17, 2022 from 9:00-10:30am Pacific Time, 5pm-6:30pm British Time (convert to your timezone here)

-This webinar will include a brief lecture on the relational neuroscience of laziness, a mini-constellation breakout so that everyone can explore, and a large-group constellation if there is time.
-The seeker will be selected by a lottery of those who agree to be recorded for others’ learning.
+This webinar includes a brief lecture on the relational neuroscience of laziness, an in-depth mini-constellation demo plus instructions to try it yourself with either other people or with objects.
+The seeker was selected by a lottery of those who agreed to be recorded for others’ learning.

 - 90 minutes

-- Purchase includes an invitation to the live exploration, and event access to download the recording.
+- Purchase includes access to download the recording.

 - Part of the Neuroscience and Constellations Series: Enjoying the Shadow In Constellation Work